 Virtual trunking protocol (VTP) is Cisco’s proprietary alternative to MVRP and its predecessor, GVRP.
 I am taking a short detour from my intent to make this book vendor-neutral because MVRP is not implemented consistently across all VLAN implementations.
 Vendors, like Cisco, have their own methods of replicating information.
 However, the challenges included here are commonly found in many VLAN replication schemes.

-Attackers or hapless users are able to leverage VTP, either intentionally or accidentally, to cause a widespread denial of service attack (DoS).
+Attackers or hapless users can leverage VTP, either intentionally or accidentally, to cause a widespread denial of service attack (DoS).
 This is possible because of the way VTP propagates information.
 The new configuration advertises its change sequence number.
-For example, the first change to the network VLAN configuration has a sequence number of 1; change 2 has a sequence number of 2; etc.
+For example, the first change to the network VLAN configuration has a sequence number of 1, change 2 has a sequence number of 2 and so on.

-- Server.
-Server is the default configuration.
+- Server: the default configuration.
 It provides a switch with the ability to change VLAN configurations, sends and receives updates, and saves VLAN configurations.
 Configure core switches as servers.
 Make all changes on the core switches, which distribute the changes across the network.

-- Transparent.
-In transparent mode, a switch can change VLAN information and allows changes to pass through on their way to other switches.
+- Transparent: in transparent mode, a switch can change VLAN information and allows changes to pass through on their way to other switches.
 However, it does not listen to VTP advertisements.
-The switch is able to save VLAN configurations.
+The switch can save VLAN configurations.

 You can also prevent unwanted changes by requiring authentication.
 None of us would ever make a mistake and load the wrong configuration.
 Regardless of how you configure VTP, it remains an unnecessary risk to your network.
 Cisco recommends turning it off; implement a documented VLAN management process, integrated into your change management activities, to ensure proper propagation of changes.